 - SCUA has installed plexiglass shields at our reference desk and we ask that you maintain a safe distance.

-- We will have hand sanitizer, masks, and gloves available at the desk.
+- We have hand sanitizer and masks available at the desk.

-- We will have materials you requested ready for your use on a cart and will ask you to hold your Hokie Passport (if you have one) for scanning.
-Staff should not have to handle your ID or materials directly.
-If it is necessary, they will wear gloves.
+- We will have materials you requested ready for your use.
+Staff should not have to handle your ID directly.

-- You will be permitted to take a laptop and/or notebook and pencil (no pens) into the reading room.
+- You are permitted a laptop and/or notebook and pencil (no pens) in the reading room.
 Pencils can be supplied if you do not have one.

-A SCUA staff member will be in the reading room during your visit.
-They will be available to answer questions about materials, retrieve additional materials, and answer any questions you may have about our protocols.
-They will also be responsible for cleaning spaces before and after your visit.
+The SCUA staff member in the reading room during your visit. will be available to answer questions about materials, retrieve additional materials, and answer any questions you may have about our protocols.
+They will also be responsible for cleaning spaces after your visit.
 If we have more than one person at a time, staff will clean shared surfaces or equipment between uses.

-Materials you have requested in advance will be provided to you on a cart which should remain near the table to which you are assigned.
+Materials you have requested in advance will be provided to you on a cart or on the table to which you are assigned.
 When you are finished with materials, they should be returned to the cart.
 You are not required to wear gloves while handling materials.
 If you need additional materials, you should provide the staff member with call numbers or manuscript numbers or ask them for help in identifying materials.
 They can then pull them for you.